 “Similar to the adage ‘Give a man a fish and you feed him for a day; Teach a man to fish and you feed him for a lifetime,’ endowments not only provide the fishing poles, they produce generations of individuals who pass along the lessons.”

-- To retain these key researchers, it is important to invest in our faculty, especially in the form of endowed chairs or fellowships.
+- To attract – and retain – key researchers, it is important to invest in our faculty, especially in the form of endowed chairs or fellowships.